-The grpc_interceptor package provides the following:
+The grpc\interceptor package provides the following:

-- A ServiceInterceptor base class, to make it easy to define your own service interceptors. - An ExceptionToStatusInterceptor interceptor, so your service can raise exceptions that set the gRPC status code correctly (rather than the default of every exception resulting in an UNKNOWN status code).
+- A ServerInterceptor base class, to make it easy to define your own server-side interceptors.
+Do not confuse this with the grpc.ServerInterceptor class. - An ExceptionToStatusInterceptor interceptor, so your service can raise exceptions that set the gRPC status code correctly (rather than the default of every exception resulting in an UNKNOWN status code).
 This is something for which pretty much any service will have a use. - An optional testing framework.
 If you're writing your own interceptors, this is useful.
+If you're just using ExceptionToStatusInterceptor then you don't need this.